yukinariikeda0501-max/Ti-Mo-Symmetry-Analysis/README.md

 **"Calculation of the Ti–Mo phase diagram using density functional theory and crystal symmetry"** by Y. Ikeda and A. Ishii.

+**Overview**
+This repository provides a comprehensive suite of tools for analyzing Ti-Mo alloys using Density Functional Theory (DFT) and the Cluster Variation Method (CVM).
+The tools primarily calculate:
+1.  **Symmetry Properties:** Analyzes invariant symmetry operations for clusters.
-**Overview** These codes are developed for the calculation of cluster configurations and symmetry properties in Ti-Mo alloys using Density Functional Theory (DFT) and the Cluster Variation Method (CVM).
-The programs detect user-specified clusters within an input atomic model and output detailed cluster information, including the specific atomic arrangement and the weighting based on the number of unit cells sharing the cluster.
+2.  **$n_l$ (Cluster Configurations):** Detects user-specified clusters within an input atomic model and calculates their frequency, considering the number of unit cells sharing the cluster.
+3.  **$\alpha_l$ (Multiplicity):** Calculates the number of equivalent atomic arrangements for specific clusters.

+**Usage**
+Usage depends on the specific tool set:
-**Usage** A **POSCAR**-formatted atomic model is required as input for the configuration counters.
-Additionally, the lattice constant and the indices of the atoms constituting the cluster must be specified via command-line arguments.
+* **Cluster Configuration Counters ($n_l$):** Require a **POSCAR**-formatted atomic model as input.
+The lattice constant and atom indices must be specified via command-line arguments.
+* **Symmetry & Multiplicity Tools:** Generally operate with interactive inputs or pre-defined parameters.
+* *Please refer to the specific sections below for detailed instructions on each tool.*

+**Disclaimer**
-**Disclaimer** Please note that these source codes were originally developed for personal research use and may not be fully optimized for user-friendliness.
+Please note that these source codes were originally developed for personal research use and may not be fully optimized for user-friendliness.
 Please feel free to contact the authors if you have any questions.

 ---